 - This will start the scanning process for missing corrupted system files,

-- If found any the SFC utility automatically restores them with correct one from a compressed folder located %WinDir%\System32\dllcache.
+- If found any the SFC utility automatically restores them with the correct one from a compressed folder located %WinDir%\System32\dllcache.

 - Let the scanning process complete 100% once done restart your PC and check if this time computer running smoothly.

 If the issue persists, run the DISM tool that checks the system health and will try to restore the files.